Agenda

 • “REFIT” versus “revision”

-• What to take into account for the REFIT evaluation
+• Considerations for the REFIT evaluation

 Boris Van Berlo Boris Van Berlo